eXPerience83/DKNCloud-HAS/README.md

 ## Issues

-If you encounter any issues, please open an issue at the [issue tracker](https://github.com/fitamix/AirzonecloudDaikin-HomeAssistant/issues) of the original project or contact the maintainers.
+If you encounter any issues, please open an issue at the [issue tracker](https://github.com/eXPerience83/DKNCloud-HAS/issues) of this repository.

 ## License